Linear-cost unbiased posterior estimates for crossed effects and matrix factorization models via couplings: Application to Gaussian crossed effect models

 We plot the average of the meeting times as a function of the total number of parameters of the model, i.e.\ $1+KI$ plus the number of scale parameters if any.
-Figure \ref{fig:two} reports results for the collapsed Gibbs sampler coupled with Algorithmic specification \ref{par:alg_details2}, for $K=2$, $I_1= I_2=I \in\{50, 100,250,500,1000 \}$ levels, fixed and free variances.
-The bound of Theorem \ref{thm:bound_ext_2b} for the two blocks collapsed Gibbs sampler with fixed variances (using the true generating values) is also reported.
-The left and right panel corresponds, respectively, to Regime \ref{reg1} and Regime \ref{reg2}.
+Figure \ref{fig:two} reports results for the collapsed Gibbs sampler (left) and vanilla BGS (right), for $K=2$, $I_1= I_2=I \in\{50, 100,250,500,1000 \}$ levels, Regime \ref{reg1}, fixed and free variances.
+For each scheme, the correspondent bound of Theorem \ref{thm:bound_expected_rev} is also reported, using the true data generating values for the variance parameters.

-The results yield remarkably low meeting times and highlight a close resemblance of the meeting time behaviour with that of the bound.
-As a comparison, we report in Figure \ref{fig:pvcrem} the results for the vanilla algorithm on the same model.

-As expected, the provably higher relaxation time of the vanilla Gibbs scheme results in an higher bound and, more importantly, higher on average meeting times of the coupled chains.
+The results yield remarkably low meeting times and highlight a close resemblance of the meeting time behavior with that of the bound.
+As expected, the provably higher relaxation time of the vanilla Gibbs scheme results in a higher bound and, more importantly, in a higher average meeting time of the coupled chains.

-In Figure \ref{fig:diff_k} we report the average meeting times for $K=3$ (left) and $K=4$ (right) factors, only for Regime \ref{reg2}, and the bound of Theorem \ref{thm:bound_expected}.
-For these models the relaxation time is not computable explicitly even under the usual simplifying assumptions (fixed variances and balanced levels or cells), see e.g.\ \cite{papaspiliopoulos2018scalable}.
-Thus proving scalability of the meeting times (or lack thereof), in light of Theorem \ref{thm:bound_expected}, provide interesting insights on the mixing properties of the single chains themselves.
+In Figure \ref{fig:diff_k} we report the average meeting time for $K=4$ factors, for Regime \ref{reg1} (left) and Regime \ref{reg2} (right), and the bound of Theorem \ref{thm:bound_expected_rev}.
+For these models, the relaxation time is not computable explicitly even under the usual simplifying assumptions (fixed variances and balanced levels or cells), see e.g.\ \cite{papaspiliopoulos2018scalable}.
+Thus proving the scalability of the meeting times (or lack thereof), in light of Theorem \ref{thm:bound_expected_rev}, provides interesting insights on the mixing properties of the single chains themselves.